 Emergency override mechanisms are a pervasive yet under-theorized feature of decentralized protocols.
 This paper has offered three complementary contributions toward filling that gap.
 First, we introduced a compact \emph{Scope $\times$ Authority} taxonomy that organizes the heterogeneous landscape of emergency mechanisms into a single, two-dimensional design space, and we populated it with prominent real-world episodes spanning chain-level halts, asset freezes, protocol pauses, module toggles, and account-level quarantines.
-Second, we formalized the underlying design tradeoff as a stochastic cost-minimization problem that balances standing centralization cost, containment speed, and collateral disruption---and derived three testable predictions from the model.
-Third, we assessed these predictions against 705 documented exploit incidents (2016--2026), finding that containment time varies systematically by authority type, that losses follow a power-law distribution concentrating risk in rare ``super-hacks,'' and that community sentiment measurably modulates the effective cost of intervention capability.
-Together, these results reframe emergency governance as a quantitative engineering discipline rather than an ideological binary, and provide actionable design principles, delegation sweet spots, precision instrumentation, culture-aware calibration, and conditional sunset clauses, for protocol designers navigating the immutability--intervention paradox.
+Second, we formalized the underlying design tradeoff as a stochastic decision-support framework that balances standing centralization cost, containment speed, and collateral disruption, and from it derived three empirical hypotheses.
+Third, we assessed this framework against 705 documented exploit incidents (2016--2026), finding that containment time varies systematically by authority type, that losses follow a power-law distribution concentrating risk in rare ``super-hacks,'' and that community sentiment measurably modulates the effective cost of intervention capability.
+We also find modest empirical support for the scope-blast hypothesis when scope breadth is used as a proxy for blast potential: narrower interventions do not appear to sacrifice containment performance and are slightly faster at the median.
+Together, these results reframe emergency governance as a quantitative engineering problem rather than an ideological binary, and provide actionable guidance on delegation sweet spots, precision instrumentation, culture-aware calibration, and conditional sunset clauses for protocol designers navigating the immutability--intervention paradox.

 \ifconcise\else